East Prussia: Geography

 The landscape of East Prussia consisted of gently rolling plains and small hills, with flatter terrain in the north and more hills in the south.
 The province had a humid continental climate which was most pronounced in Lithuania Minor and at higher elevations in the south in the region of Masuria, while the northwesternmost coastal parts approached an oceanic climate.

 In the northwest, the province bordered the Baltic Sea, with the Vistula Spit and Curonian Spit separating the sea itself from the Vistula Lagoon and Curonian Lagoon, respectively.
-The Sambia Peninsula juts into the Baltic Sea between these two lagoons.
-Most of the rivers of East Prussia emptied into the two lagoons; the Pregolya (Pregel), Pasłęka (Passarge), and Prokhladnaya (Frisching) into the Vistula Lagoon, and the Neman (Memel) and Minija (Minge) into the Curonian Lagoon.
+The Sambia Peninsula (Samland) juts into the Baltic Sea between these two lagoons.
+Most of the rivers of East Prussia emptied into the two lagoons; the Pregel (Pregolya), Passarge (Pasłęka), and Frisching (Prokhladnaya) into the Vistula Lagoon, and the Memel (Neman, Nemunas) and Minge (Minija) into the Curonian Lagoon.

-In the northeast of the province, the river Šešupė (Scheschuppe), a left-tributary of the Neman, formed the border with the Russian Empire, and today forms the border between Kaliningrad Oblast and Lithuania.
-The Klaipėda Region (Memelland) was a portion of the province to the north of the Neman river.
-Adjacent to the Curonian Lagoon and the lower reaches of the Neman river could be found the Elchniederung, a vast partially-drained bog, much of it below sea-level.
+In the northeast of the province, the river Scheschuppe (Šešupė), a left-tributary of the Memel, formed the border with the Russian Empire, and today forms the border between Kaliningrad Oblast and Lithuania.
+The Klaipėda Region (Memelland) was formed from the portion of the province located north of the Memel river.
+Adjacent to the Curonian Lagoon and the lower reaches of the Memel river could be found the Elchniederung, a vast partially-drained bog, much of it below sea-level.

 Further south, the region becomes more hilly, with fewer bogs and more lakes.
-To the east, near the modern Polish-Russian border, was the Romincka Forest (Rominter Heide), a famous hunting-ground for Prussian nobility.
-On the eastern end of the forest is Lake Vištytis (Wystiter See), and to the south are the Szeskie Hills (Seesker Höhen).
+To the east, near the modern Polish-Russian border, is the Romincka Forest (Rominter Heide), a former hunting-ground for Prussian nobility.
+On the eastern end of the forest is Lake Vištytis (Wystitersee), and to the south are the Szeskie Hills (Seesker Höhen).
 The Angrapa river (Angerapp), a tributary of the Pregel, flows out Lake Mamry (Mauersee) on the northern end of the Masurian Lake District.
-The largest lake in the province was Śniardwy (Spirdingsee), at 113.8 square kilometers in area.
+The largest lake in the province was Spirdingsee (Śniardwy), at 113.8 square kilometers in area.

-The headwaters of the Pregel's numerous tributaries were found in southern East Prussia, with the longest, the Łyna (Alle), extending almost to the southern border with Congress Poland, winding its course northward through southern Warmia and the central portion of the province.
+The headwaters of the Pregel's numerous tributaries were found in southern East Prussia, with the longest, the Alle (Łyna), extending almost to the southern border with Congress Poland, winding its course northward through southern Warmia (Ermland) and the central portion of the province.
 In the southernmost regions, the rivers flow to the south, emptying into the Narew and Vistula rivers.
-The highest elevation of East Prussia at 312 meters above sea level was Dylewska Góra (Kernsdorfer Höhe), found in the southwest near the border with West Prussia.
+The highest elevation of East Prussia at 312 meters above sea level was Kernsdorfer Höhe (Dylewska Góra), found in the southwest near the border with West Prussia.